Saturday, Nov 08 2025

 Summary

 It is not true that only gender experts can serve as trainers.
-Training programs aimed at preventing gender-based violence in universities are more effective when they include upstanders from diverse academic disciplines.
+Training programs aimed at preventing gender-based violence can be more effective when they include upstanders from diverse fields, staff categories, academic disciplines, and survivors.

 I want to report a comment